 Chapter 4 – The School’s Response to Violence in the Community

-This chapter discusses bullying and the physical and emotional violence that can occur in the school setting, as well as in the media.
+This chapter discusses bullying and the physical and emotional violence that can occur in the school setting, as well as in the school, community, and media.
 In addition, a discussion of strategies for how educators can include violence prevention curricula in their program and plans for dealing with school violence is included.

 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 Your final grade for the course will be determined by calculating an average score of all exams.
 This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 Joan Halverstadt is a retired Special Services Director, School Psychologist, and School Counselor.
 She has 15 years’ experience as a school counselor, working with at-risk preschool and elementary-aged students.
 Ms. Halverstadt has over 45 years of experience working in early childhood education with children and families, including working with children affected by family issues, abuse, or trauma.
 She also teaches graduate-level education counseling, early childhood, and special education courses for teachers and counselors.
 She received her National Certification and School Psychology Educational Specialist degree from Seattle University, her School Counseling Educational Staff Associate Degree from City University, her Master’s in Education from George Mason University, and her BA in Psychology and Elementary Education from Whitman College.
 Please contact Professor Halverstadt if you have course content or examination questions.